hanrick2000/LeetcodeBook/TwoPointers/TwoSumUniquePairs.md

 Only when we have both pointers pointing to duplicates, we need to move them to a non duplicate location.
 For other two conditions, if current < target, then just move left one step further, even it's duplicate, it's still smaller than target, so we will move it again.

+Also one edge case could be that 11 + 11 = 22.

 ## Code

 ```java